How to Collect Geranium Seeds

 To successfully collect the seeds, you’ll need to be observant and patient, allowing the flowers to dry out completely so the seed pods can form.

-Once this occurs, you’ll want to place small mesh bags over the seed pods to catch the seeds from the ripened pods before they get blown away by the wind.
+I’ve found that placing small mesh bags over the seed pods makes it easier to catch the seeds from the ripened pods, so they don’t get blown away by the wind.

 Wait until the seed heads have turned brown and are completely dry.